 Have you got 98% of your holiday shopping done, but are feeling stumped when it comes to YOUR PARENTS?
-Gift ideas for parents (and in-laws) sometimes feel like a serious challenge.
-Check out 10 unique gift ideas for them below.
+Gift ideas for them (and in-laws) sometimes feel like a serious challenge.
+Check out 10 unique Christmas gifts for parents below!

 I'm going to be straightforward here...

 My mom is not one of those grandparents who swoons over adorable art or gifts featuring my kids' handprints.
 She just isn't.
 In fact, neither of my parents have that "gush-over-handmade-gifts-from-their-grandkids" gene.